borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 <span class="minilink minilink-addedin">New in version 1.8.15</span>
 [zabbix](https://www.zabbix.com/) is an open-source monitoring tool used for tracking and managing the performance and availability of networks, servers, and applications in real-time.

-This hook does not do any notifications on it's own.
+This hook does not do any notifications on its own.
 Instead, it relies on your zabbix instance to notify and perform escalations based on the zabbix configuration.
 The `states` list will choose which states to trigger on.
 Each state can have its own custom values configured.
 These values are